 The Mercado de Maravillas is at Calle Bravio Murillo, 122, in Madrid.

-And, for more on Madrid’s markets, don’t miss visiting the famous El Rastro flea market.
+For more on Madrid’s markets, don’t miss visiting the famous El Rastro flea market.
 It’s a wonderful place to shop for the unusual and unique.